Šilutė District Municipality

 Šilutė District Municipality is one of 60 municipalities in Lithuania.
-It is known for spring floods when ice on Nemunas River starts melting.
-This is the only municipality in Lithuania that gets flooded on regular basis.
+It is known for spring floods when ice on the Nemunas River starts melting.
+This is the only municipality in Lithuania that has flooding on a regular basis.

-Unemployment rate in the municipality dropped from 10.9% in January 2003 to 7.7% in January 2005.
-However, the national rate remains 1.2-1.7% lower.
+The unemployment rate in the municipality dropped from 10.9% in January 2003 to 7.7% in January 2005.
+However, the national rate remains 1.2–1.7% lower.

 Geography

-Total area of Šilutė District Municipality is 1706 km².
-Forests cover 340 km² or almost 20%, waters (most notably Nemunas Delta) - 348 km² or 20.4%, arable land - 611 km² or 35.8%, pastures and grasslands - 226 km² or 13.2%, buildings and roads - 60 km² or 3.5% of the territory.
+The total area of Šilutė District Municipality is 1706 km2.
+Forests cover 340 km2 or almost 20%; waters (most notably Nemunas Delta) cover 348 km2 or 20.4%; arable land covers 611 km2 or 35.8%; pastures and grasslands cover 226 km2 or 13.2%; buildings and roads cover 60 km2 or 3.5% of the territory.

 Šilutė municipality includes the biggest part of Lithuania Minor in present-day Lithuania, with some Lietuvninkai' heritage.
 There are areas of unique nature in the district, dominated by lowland pastures.
 The picturesque Nemunas Delta and Ventė Cape is home to many local and migrating birds.
 Rusnė, a settlement located in the Nemunas Delta, is the only island town in Lithuania; some part of it situated below the sea level.

 There are 318 villages with 33,800 residents in the municipality.
 During the 2001 census, 12 villages had no residents.
-About 14,000 of the municipality residents are children younger than 15 year old and about 10,000 are elderly.
+About 14,000 of the municipality residents are children younger than 15 year old, and about 10,000 are elderly.